Labor and Delivery Nurse Relishes Benefits of Travel Nursing

-She’s also really grateful for the opportunity to be an L&D nurse and to use the skills that she has to help others.
+She’s also really grateful for the opportunity to be an L&D nurse and use her skills to help others.

 “Nursing is a gift from God,” said Trask, who hails from New Orleans.
-“It’s an area of your life where you are able to provide a service to people who are really in need.”
+“It’s an area of your life where you can provide a service to people who are really in need.”

 During her nursing career of 30-plus years, Trask has taken care of new moms and their babies on labor and delivery nurse units from coast to coast—and many states in between.
 She loves the work, especially witnessing the new life that enters the world every day.

 FIND short-term labor and delivery nurse jobs across the country.